Titanic (1953 film): Plot

-That night, the lookouts spot an iceberg dead ahead.
-The crew tries to steer clear of it, but it gashes the side of the bow below the waterline and water breaches the hull.
-When Richard finds Captain Smith, he insists on the truth, and Smith informs him that the ship is doomed and that there are not enough lifeboats to save everyone on board.
+The lookouts spot an iceberg dead ahead; the crew tries to steer clear of it, but it gashes the side of the bow below the waterline and water breaches the hull.
+When Richard finds Captain Smith, he insists on the truth, and Smith informs him that the ship is going to sink and that there are not enough lifeboats to save everyone on board.
 Richard tells his family to dress warmly but properly, and they head outside.
 Richard and Julia have a tearful reconciliation on the boat deck and he places her, along with Annette and Norman, into a lifeboat.
 Unnoticed by Julia, Norman volunteers to surrender his seat to an old woman and boards the ship to find Richard.
-When one of the lines becomes tangled, preventing the boat from being lowered, Giff climbs down and fixes it, only to lose his grip and fall into the water.
-Unconscious but alive, he is dragged onto the boat.
+When one of the lines becomes tangled, preventing another boat from being lowered, Giff climbs down and fixes it, only to lose his grip and fall into the water.
+He is dragged onto the boat and his head bandaged, starts rowing.

 Meeker disguises himself as a woman to board a lifeboat, but Maude notices his shoes and unmasks him in front of the others.
-George Healey selflessly heads into grave danger in a boiler room to comfort injured crewmen.
+George Healey, having pulled himself together, heads into grave danger in a boiler room to either save or comfort trapped crewmen.

-As the Titanic is in her final moments, Norman finds Richard, who tells Norman that he has been proud of him every day of his life.
-They join the rest of the doomed passengers and crew in singing the hymn "Nearer, My God, to Thee".
-As the last boiler explodes, the Titanics bow plunges, pivoting her stern high into the air while she rapidly slides into the icy water.
-As dawn approaches, the survivors are seen in the lifeboats, rowing aimlessly.
+As the boilers of the Titanic explode several times, Norman finds Richard, who tells Norman that he has been proud of him every day of his life.
+They join the passengers and crew in singing the hymn "Nearer, My God, to Thee".
+As the boilers explode twice more, the Titanics bow submerges, pivoting her stern high into the air before she rapidly slides into the icy water; Richard, Norman, and Healey are lost.
+As dawn breaks, the survivors are rowing in the lifeboats, awaiting rescue.